 1. Soy Curl Taco Meat

-This taco meat is one of our all-time favorite soy curl recipes.
+This vegan taco meat is one of our all-time favorite soy curl recipes.
 Generously seasoned and sautéed with onion and jalapeño, the soy curls are then pulsed in the food processor to create the best vegan taco meat.
 It's also perfect for nachos, salads and grain bowls.

 2. BBQ Soy Curls (Instant Pot, Slow Cooker)